siyuan-note/siyuan/DEV.md

 NPM mirror:

-* May need to use mirror repository in China `pnpm --registry https://r.cnpmjs.org/ i -D --sass_binary_site=https://cnpmjs.org/mirrors/node-sass/`
+* May need to use mirror repository in China `pnpm --registry https://r.cnpmjs.org/ i`
 * Revert to using official repository `pnpm --registry https://registry.npmjs.org i`

 ## Kernel